-Select Singers is an advanced choral music c lass designed for singers displaying a high degree or vocal/choral experience and skill.
-Emphasis is on more advanced facets or musicianship, vocal/choral production
+Description: Select Singers is an advanced choral music c lass designed for singers displaying a high degree or vocal/choral experience and skill.
+Emphasis is on more advanced facets or musicianship, vocal/choral production and vocal/choral technique.
+Participation in performances of the Select Singers is mandatory.

-Symphonic Band
+Symphonic Band Course #6020